Should You Visit Avignon? Here Are 10 Beautiful Reasons

 3. Lapidary Museum – closed every Monday (official website: musee-lapidaire.org)

-Performers and art lovers from different places and countries join together to celebrate, promote, and enjoy art.
+The Festival d’Avignon takes place every July and lasts for three weeks.
+Performers and art lovers from various places and countries come together to celebrate, promote, and enjoy art.
 Thousands of people participate in the festival’s 800 hours of artistic events.

-Yearly, event organizers make around 130,000 admissions.
-Some were offered for free.
-Yes, that’s good news for budget travelers like me.
+On average, the Festival d’Avignon offers approximately 450 events and 50 shows in 23 venues around the town.
+Each year, event organizers accommodate around 130,000 admissions.
+Some are offered for free.
+Yes, that’s great news for budget travelers like me.

 You can check the official website of Festival d’Avignon to learn more about the festival.
 This year’s program of events is posted in it, its participants, and all you need to know.